tfk/kahan_sum/README.md

 # kahan_sum

-Test implementaions for floating-point sums in C++.
+Test implementations for floating-point sums in C++.